bitnami/charts/bitnami/appsmith/README.md

 <!--- app-name: Appsmith -->

-# Appsmith packaged by Bitnami
+# Bitnami package for Appsmith

 Appsmith is an open source platform for building and maintaining internal tools, such as custom dashboards, admin panels or CRUD apps.